 4.)
 Does the bill increase opportunities for individuals or families to decide, without hindrance or coercion from government, how to conduct their own lives and make personal choices?

 5.)
 Does the bill enhance the power of parents and guardians to rear their own children without excessive interference from the government?

-But let me assure you that when considering an issue, I will consult with experts on both sides and make an informed decision that is in the best interest of the people of District 36.
+When considering an issue I will consult with experts on both sides and make an informed decision that is in the best interest of the people of District 36.

 With that said, here are my positions on some of the key issues facing us.
 We probably won’t agree on every issue.
 And that’s OK.
 But at least you’ll know where I stand.

 And you’ll know that you can email me to voice your opinion and make your case at [email protected]